Technion-WeBWorK/xblock-webwork/install-docs/install-and-debug.md

     >http://localhost:8000

     >![Alt](Webwork-Xblock-Browser-Entry-Page.png)
-10. Clicking one of the problems (here I took the first one) May typically look like this:
+10. Clicking one of the problems (here I took the first one), may typically look like this:
     >![Alt](Webwork-Xblock-Browser-Typical-Problem-Page.png)

 # 4. Debug the webwork-xblock (Django server) with VS-Code